|

 this morning knowing that I would be facing wet conditions on the

-trail sometime today.
+trail at some point today.
 I could feel it in the air.
 It was a little

 warmer this morning, probably about 50 degrees Fahrenheit.
 I began